-- A. Assets that meet one of the following criteria are classified as current assets; otherwise they are classified as non-current assets: - (a) Assets arising from operating activities that are expected to be realised, or are intended to be sold or consumed within the normal operating cycle; - (b) Assets held mainly for trading purposes; - (c) Assets that are expected to be realised within twelve months from the balance sheet date; - (d) Cash and cash equivalents, excluding restricted cash and cash equivalents and those that are to be exchanged or used to settle liabilities more than twelve months after the balance sheet date.

-- B. Liabilities that meet one of the following criteria are classified as current liabilities; otherwise they are classified as non-current liabilities: - (a) Liabilities that are expected to be settled within the normal operating cycle; - (b) Liabilities arising mainly from trading activities; - (c) Liabilities that are to be settled within twelve months from the balance sheet date; - (d) Liabilities for which the repayment date cannot be extended unconditionally to more than twelve months after the balance sheet date.
-Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification. - (5) Cash equivalents
+- A. Assets that meet one of the following criteria are classified as current assets; otherwise they are classified as non-current assets: - (a) Assets arising from operating activities that are expected to be realised, or are intended to be sold or consumed within the normal operating cycle; - (b) Assets held mainly for trading purposes; - (c) Assets that are expected to be realised within twelve months from the balance sheet date; - (d) Cash and cash equivalents, excluding restricted cash and cash equivalents and those that are to be exchanged or used to settle liabilities more than twelve months after the balance sheet date. - B. Liabilities that meet one of the following criteria are classified as current liabilities; otherwise they are classified as non-current liabilities: - (a) Liabilities that are expected to be settled within the normal operating cycle; - (b) Liabilities arising mainly from trading activities; - (c) Liabilities that are to be settled within twelve months from the balance sheet date; - (d) It does not have right at the end of the reporting period to defer settlement of the liability at least twelve months after the reporting period.

+(5) Cash equivalents

 Cash equivalents refer to short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
-Time deposits that meet the definition above and are held for the purpose of meeting short-term cash commitments in operations are classified as cash equivalents.
+The original term of the time deposits does not exceed one year, and meet the definition above and are held for the purpose of meeting short-term cash commitments in operations are classified as cash equivalents.

-- (6) Financial assets at fair value through other comprehensive income - A. Financial assets at fair value through other comprehensive income comprise equity securities which are not held for trading, but for which the Company has made an irrevocable election at initial recognition to recognise changes in fair value in other comprehensive income and debt instruments which meet all of the following criteria: - (a) The objective of the Company's business model is achieved both by collecting contractual cash flows and selling financial assets. - (b) The assets' contractual cash flows represent particularly payments of principal and interest. - B. On a regular way purchase or sale basis, financial assets at fair value through other comprehensive income are recognised and derecognised using trade date accounting. - C. At initial recognition, the Company measures the financial assets at fair value plus transaction costs.
+(6) Financial assets at fair value through other comprehensive income

+- A. Financial assets at fair value through other comprehensive income comprise equity securities which are not held for trading, but for which the Company has made an irrevocable election at initial recognition to recognise changes in fair value in other comprehensive income and debt instruments which meet all of the following criteria: - (a) The objective of the Company's business model is achieved both by collecting contractual cash flows and selling financial assets. - (b) The assets' contractual cash flows represent particularly payments of principal and interest. - B. On a regular way purchase or sale basis, financial assets at fair value through other comprehensive income are recognised and derecognised using trade date accounting. - C. At initial recognition, the Company measures the financial assets at fair value plus transaction costs.
 The Company subsequently measures the financial assets at fair value: